-The Kote Maha Ganapathi temple is considered to be the oldest part of the fort and the most visited too.
+The Kote Maha Ganapati is the oldest part of the Madikeri Fort and the most visited too.
 Today, the Madikeri Fort premises serves as the Deputy Commissioner’s office.

 How to reach the Madikeri Fort, Coorg

-Madikeri is situated near the Karnataka State Highway 88 that runs from Mysore to Mangalore.
-So, it is well connected by the road network.
-There are several public buses that connect Madikeri to a number of places in Karnataka and Kerala.
+Madikeri is near the Karnataka State Highway 88 that runs from Mysore to Mangalore.
 There are frequent KSRTC buses that connect Madikeri to Bangalore, Mysore, Virajpet, etc. Visitors can also reach Madikeri by private cars and hired cabs.

 Distance between Madikeri fort and other tourist places in Madikeri, Coorg

 - Madikeri Fort to Abbey Falls is 6.4 km and takes about 17 minutes to reach.

 - Madikeri Fort to Raja’s seat is 800 m and takes only 5 minutes to reach.